A tale of two batsmen - Virat Kohli and Phil Hughes

-Born just days apart, the Indian and the Aussie are two batsmen with different philosophies moving in divergent directions.
-While Kohli has progressed in international cricket, Hughes has regressed
+Although they are born just days apart, the Indian and Australian are two batsmen with very different philosophies moving in divergent directions

 Two batsmen, born just days apart, are now light years adrift in their cricket ambitions.
 Virat Kohli is a certified international star, now occupying Sachin Tendulkar’s coveted number four spot in the Test side and with all the credentials of a future Indian captain.
 Phil Hughes on the other hand, is relegated to State duties having been left out of the touring party for South Africa and dropped from the Australian One Day side.
 His only consolation is the thought of piling up first-class runs — something he does with monotonous regularity — to sooth his wounds.